Summer 2017: June 19 – July 28

 Ashley Wolff is the author and/or illustrator of over 50 children’s picture books.

-Wolff has created cutouts of both classic and contemporary picture book characters and placed them around the Hollins campus for the summer 2016 term.
-More
+Wolff created cutouts of both classic and contemporary picture book characters and placed them around the Hollins campus for the summer 2016 term.
+(Shown above, Mister Toad from Wind in the Willows.)

 For more information: